 What with various prophecies and a wild economy, 2012 was sounding like an interesting year.
 Recording sessions with the Black Market Band -a clapped-together crew of mostly Seattle-based musicians – originally intended for a soundtrack for an indie film about the life of Native American political activist Leonard Peltier- boiled down to a 5-song EP collection titled Heyday, and was released in the spring.
 In December, however, as tour dates were being scheduled, Jenn’s mom died.
 A tribute album, Songs My Mother Sang, was released on Mother’s Day 2013.
 Old spirituals, traditional and contemporary folk songs and popular tunes from the ’20s through the ’70s turned up at the live sessions held in Eagle Rock, a neighborhood in east LA.
 Friends and family joined in the jam-style recordings, and takes were kept live and raw for the purpose of preserving the moment, much in keeping with a traditional Irish wake.
 It was her first time back in the studio since the Heyday sessions.

-‘Retooling’ is vague but close enough to describe the transitions and changes she has been working on in the meantime regarding her band and 2018 is no different.
-It has Jennifer once again prepping for shows with the Pattycakes, completing work on not just a new album, but a book and a documentary as well.
-Keep an eye out for updates on the News page of this ‘site, subscribe to get news about her tour dates on Bandsintown or subscribe to this site to get updates- and, as Jenn says, “have a beautiful adventure out there and we’ll see ya at the stage!”
+‘Retooling’ is vague but close enough to describe the transitions and changes she has been working on in the meantime regarding her band and 2019 will be no different.
+It has Jennifer once again prepping for shows with the Pattycakes, working on a new record, unCovered, a collection of her favorite covers ‘turned upside-down and inside-out’, but other projects, a book and a documentary, as well.
+Keep an eye out for updates on the News page of this ‘site, subscribe to get news about her tour dates on Bandsintown or subscribe to this site to get updates- and, as Jenn says, “have a beautiful adventure out there” and we’ll see ya at the stage!